trailofbits/testing-handbook/content/docs/crypto/wycheproof/wycheproo_example.md

 # Wycheproof testing harness example in python

 In the following section, we will showcase how to write a simple testing harness to test a python library implementing AES in GCM mode.
-We will use the [cryptography](https://pypi.org/project/cryptography/) package as an example of an AES GCM implementation.
+We will use the [cryptography](https://pypi.org/project/cryptography/) package as an example of an AES-GCM implementation.
 For testing we will use the [pytest](https://pypi.org/project/pytest/) packages as it is one of the most popular testing frameworks in python.

 ## Prerequisites